b3nb07/Datasets_and_Object_Manipulation-D.O.M./README.md

 Subject                                     Line
 Introduction	                            6
 Getting started	                            28
-How to import Objects	                    40
+How to import Objects	                    42
-How to delete an object	                    51
+How to delete an object	                    53
-How to import Settings	                    66
+How to import Settings	                    68
-How to export settings	                    79
+How to export settings	                    81
-How to manipulate an object	                92
+How to manipulate an object	                94
-How to set a pivot point	                115
+How to set a pivot point	                117
-How to Render an image	                    138
+How to Render an image	                    140
-How to generate random variable values	    157
+How to generate random variable values	    159

 Getting started
+In order to run DOM, all you need to do is run the UI.py file in the frontend folder

 To begin with you will see a pop-up box prompting you to either enter your custom object – or pick from our tutorial objects if you are just wanting to run a test through the program.

 ![alt text](image.png)